I Compared 6 GIS Software to Find the Best for Mapping

 What do G2 Users like about Google Earth Pro:

 "Google Earth Pro's high-resolution imagery empowers precise site analysis, while GIS data integration enhances impact assessments.
 The 3D measurement feature ensures accurate quantification of potential effects.
 It's a video creation, and high-quality visuals streamline presentations.
-In the realm of Environmental Impact Assessment reports, Google Earth Pro seamlessly blends advanced tools with user-friendly design, optimizing both efficiency and outcomes."
+In the realm of Environmental Impact Assessment reports, Google Earth Pro seamlessly blends advanced tools with a user-friendly design, optimizing both efficiency and outcomes."

 - Google Earth Pro Review, Monika N.